esmf-org/esmf-git/README.rst

 Standard Git Library for ESMF applications.
 ===========================================

-**esmf-git** is a simple library for implementing Git functionality into a python application.
+**esmf-git** is a library for implementing Git functionality inside a python application.

 The ``_command_safe`` wrapper does a few things: